-Flash and Fete Exhibition No Vacancy Dec 2-Dec 21 Fed Squareclick this link now
+Flash and Fete Exhibition No Vacancy Dec 2-Dec 21 Fed Square

-my sources Thanks to everyone who came to make the opening of our exhibition such a success!
+Thanks to everyone who came to make the opening of our exhibition such a success!
 To those who didn’t you still have until the 21st of December to see the work…oh while your there you may want to pop in and have a peak of a little less significant exhibition, ‘Melbourne Now’.
-I dont know its just a thought?rencontre metro rennes
+I dont know its just a thought?

 Opening on Thursday the 5th December is an exhibition of paintings and screen-prints by Jerome Rush and T.J Day.